If you're interested in buses in any part of Central England, we can help you get more from your hobby.

 To mark the 90th anniversary of Stratford Blue starting up in the Bard’s town of Stratford-upon-Avon, Stagecoach Midlands has repainted Alexander Enviro 400 bodied Scania 15675 in traditional Stratford Blue livery.
-To mark the 70th anniversary of the Midland Branch, thanks to Stagecoach Midlands, 15675 also has the OS Midland Branch logo on each side of the vehicle - it's just behind the front wheel.
+And to mark the 70th anniversary of the Midland Branch, thanks to Stagecoach Midlands, 15675 also has the OS Midland Branch logo on each side of the vehicle - it's just behind the front wheel.

 During the Winter and Spring we hold four meetings on Saturday afternoons - two in Derby, two in Birmingham.
 Most meetings include a talk by guest speakers on a wide range of bus-related subjects.
 We have interesting talks from Senior Managers in the bus industry, other industry professionals and enthusiasts, including our members.
 We also run a bookstall at some meetings.